-Each year the Village office receives questions and comments on snow clearing, so we are again offering the following information to help clarify roles during snowfall events:
+Each year the Village office receives questions and comments regarding snow clearing, so the following information is offered to help clarify roles during snowfall events:

 Managing snow and ice is truly a cooperative community effort.
 With so many contributors to the effort, there are sometimes counter-productive results as we all struggle to move snow and ice out of our way.
 To help alleviate conflicts, we have provided more information below about everyone’s roles and responsibilities.